DRIVER-EU/test-bed-admin/README.md

 To run the Admin tool:
 * Pull the executable folder to any destination on your local disk
 * start the DB docker container: docker-compose up -d
-* ensure that the JAVA_HOME environment variable ist set and point to the a JRE 8
+* ensure that the JAVA_HOME environment variable is set and point to the a JRE 8
 * start admin tool by invoking the bat file
 * request the admin HMI by calling: http://localhost:8090/#/overview